CodingErik/Homework/README.md

-# 01 Marketing SEO Refactor
+# Marketing SEO Refactor
->refactor a marketing page to be more SEO friendly
+**refactor a marketing page to be more SEO friendly

 This was a homework assigment where we refactored the HTML/CSS on a marketing website.